 - Get seriously organised with a naming convention for each of your content.
 HubSpot suggests something like this:

 So you might have:

 - Analysing the results.
 Have you got new visitors and did they convert into leads?
 Did the leads carry on through their buyers journey to become customers?
 Your content creation needs will be constantly changing however, and so should your framework.
 Not drastically, as you still need each step, but the focus must be on your marketing goals.

 That last point is worth repeating.
 Inbound Marketing is constantly changing.
-Inbound.org is a good place to keep up to date.
+Growth.org is a good place to keep up to date.

 Good luck with your content marketing framework!